so-much-meta/lczero_tools/README.md

 # lczero-tools
 Python utilities for experimenting with Leela Chess Zero a neural network based chess engine: https://github.com/glinscott/leela-chess/

+## IMPORTANT
+I have not actively worked on this in years.
+Many things have changed to Leela Chess Zero's network architecture in the meantime, including a different weights file format.
+I have intended to come back to this to update it, and still would like to, but for now it is where it is.
+I leave this here hoping somebody sees something useful or is able to update it.

 #### Note: This is primarily for looking at the Leela Chess neural network itself, outside of search/MCTS (although search may be added eventually).

 This makes heavy use of python-chess located at https://github.com/niklasf/python-chess